 Extreme Heat

-When subjected to temperatures above 100 °C, PVC starts to decompose and degrade through a process that includes dehydrochlorination, where hydrogen chloride gas is released, leading to the formation of a polyene structure.
-This can cause discolouration, loss of mechanical properties, release of toxic fumes, and more.
+When subjected to temperatures above 100°C, PVC starts to soften and degrade through a process that includes dehydrochlorination, where hydrogen chloride gas is released, leading to the formation of a polyene structure.
+This can cause discolouration and loss of mechanical properties, and will start changing the shape of the product.

-However, under highly controlled circumstances, usually at temperatures of around 200 °C, PVC can become fully plasticised and ready for remoulding.
+However, under highly controlled circumstances, usually at temperatures of around 160 – 200°C, PVC can become fully plasticised and ready for remoulding.
 Within this range, the polymer chains can be given enough mobility to allow the material to flow and be reshaped, making it ideal for recycling.

 If you are looking for a company that can provide you with everything from a semi-rigid injection compound to a blow-moulding compound or a flexible extrusion compound, contact us at IPC.